lukasNo1/opi/README.md

 If you want to prohibit this, you can set the "rollCalendar" setting in the config to True

 Know that this option when used constantly will decline your returns more and more, as the asset climbs higher and the extrinsic value of that option falls

-### Risks

-Volatility risk - Less volatility, more spread, less option premium

-Do not use this bot with assets that have low volatility or too few options

-General risks with stocks and options

-If you want to use this bot you should know about the risks investing in the stock market and especially options.

 ### Configuration